UrbanCode/HCL-ASoC-UCD/README.md

-# IBM ASoC plug-in for IBM UrbanCode Deploy
+# HCL ASoC plug-in for UrbanCode Deploy
 ---
 Note: This is not the plugin distributable!
 This is the source code.
 To find the installable plugin, go to the plug-in page on the [UrbanCode Plug-ins microsite](https://developer.ibm.com/urbancode/plugins).